PanicInitiative/panicbutton.io/README.md

 ## Notes

-  * The `api` structure was used to provide live changes to the mobile app's static content (wizard pages and user routes, help content) but it no longer used live.
-It can still be used to generate the json files that are used by the app (only now statically bundled in the android apk)
+  * The `api` structure was used to providing live changes to the mobile app's static content (wizard pages and user routes, help content) but it no longer used live.
+It can still be used to generate the JSON files that are used by the app (only now statically bundled in the android apk)